Eye Movement Desensitization and Reprocessing (EMDR)

 About my training and specialization:

-I have completed EMDR Basic Training and am currently on an EMDR certification track.
+I have completed EMDR Basic Training as well as specialized coursework in EMDR Advanced Training, EMDR and Somatic Therapy Advanced Training, and am currently on an EMDR certification track.
 I am receiving direct consultation with Kase & Co.